hl7au/au-fhir-childhealth/pages/_includes/ncdhc-patient-baby-intro.md

 The profile covers up Baby Patient and Mother Patient instances in the NCDHC context.

 1. Baby Patient instance contains the following data elements:
-   * one or more <span style='color:green'> identifier</span>. <span style='color:green'>IHI</span> is mandatory for Baby Patient instance. <span style='color:green'>Medicare Record Number</span>, a numerical identifier that is used by the hospital or facility to identify a patient can also be included in the instance along with IHI.
+   * one or more <span style='color:green'> identifier</span>. <span style='color:green'>IHI</span> is mandatory for Baby Patient instance. <span style='color:green'>Medical Record Number</span>, a numerical identifier that is used by the hospital or facility to identify a patient can also be included in the instance along with IHI.
    * Baby's Name <span style='color:green'>name</span> should be provided in the Patient instance.
 This includes the following details:
 		*  <span style='color:green'>name.family</span> to capture Last Name.
 		*  <span style='color:green'>name.given</span> to capture First Name.